alonay/AYphoto_album/samples/photo_album/README.md

 Run `npm start` to start the server and automatically open a browser and navigate to the application's url.

-The application is deplyoed at http://localhost:3000/
+The application is deployed at http://localhost:3000/

 ## Internals ##
 This sample is using [Webpack](https://webpack.github.io) for bundling and serving the application.